 Yale New Haven Health Services, Chiropractic Consultant for Workers’ Compensation Medical Care Plan, Greenwich Hospital Network of providers.
 2009-2012

-American Fitness Institute, Chiropractic Consultant for Physical Therapy Department, 1982-present.
+American Fitness Institute, Chiropractic Consultant for Physical Therapy Department, 1982-2014.
 Chiropractic Consultant responsible for supervision and coordination of center’s Chiropractic interprofessional referrals.
 Michael Acocella RPT, Director, 500 West Putnam Ave, Greenwich CT.

-Peak Wellness Health Center, Chiropractic Consultant for Physical Therapy Department, 1997-present.
+Peak Wellness Health Center, Chiropractic Consultant for Physical Therapy Department, 1997-2010.
 Chiropractic Consultant responsible for supervision and coordination of center’s Chiropractic interprofessional referrals.
 Carlon Colker MD, Director, 195 Field Point Rd.
 Greenwich CT

 MEDIQ Review Services, Chiropractic claims, conducted physical examinations and reviews for patient “medical necessity” evaluations, 1990-1995.